 So you did it.
 You survived all of those tiring all-nighters, grueling end-of-term finals and (somewhat) balanced keg stands and you’re ready for next phase of your life.
 Graduating from college is a huge feat that calls for celebration.
 But when the party is over, it’s time to find a job and knowing how and where to find your first job can be tricky without proper guidance.

 According to a recent news experts are cautiously optimistic for graduates entering the 2021 job market.
 From newly crafted diversity hiring plans, to interest in maintaining or increasing hiring for 2021, things are looking better.

-Even though these numbers are disheartening, there are ways to prepare yourself for the big search.
+Even though these numbers are encouraging, there are ways to prepare yourself for the big search that will set you up for success.
 Follow these tips to gain a competitive edge in your very first post-grad job hunt.